metrik420/Kaye-The-Home-Organizer-Python/README.md

 ## Contributing
 - Contributions are welcome!
 If you would like to contribute to Kaye The Family Organizer, please fork the repository and submit a pull request.
 Ensure to follow the contribution guidelines.

+## License
+- This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for more details.

 ## Thank you for checking out Kaye The Family Organizer!
 - We hope it helps make your family's life easier and more organized.